Alister McGrath: Biography

-McGrath was born on 23 January 1953 in Belfast, Northern Ireland, and grew up in Downpatrick, County Down, where he attended Down High School.
+Alister Edgar McGrath was born on 23 January 1953 in Belfast, Northern Ireland, and grew up in Downpatrick, County Down, where he attended Down High School.
 In September 1966 he became a pupil at the Methodist College Belfast, where his studies focused on mathematics, physics and chemistry.
 He went up to Wadham College, Oxford, in 1971 and gained first-class honours Bachelor of Arts (BA) degree in chemistry in 1975.
 He began research in molecular biophysics in the Oxford University Department of Biochemistry under the supervision of George Radda and was elected to an E.P.A.
 Cephalosporin Research Studentship at Linacre College, Oxford, for the academic year 1975–1976, and to a Domus Senior Scholarship at Merton College, Oxford, for the period 1976–1978.
 During these three years, he carried out scientific research while studying for the Oxford University Final Honour School of Theology.
 He was awarded an Oxford Doctor of Philosophy (DPhil) degree for his research in molecular biophysics (December 1977), and gained first-class honours in theology in June 1978.

 Reflecting on his time as an undergraduate at Wadham, McGrath has written, "I was discovering that Christianity was far more intellectually robust than I had ever imagined.
 I had some major rethinking to do, and by the end of November [1971], my decision was made: I turned my back on one faith and embraced another."

 McGrath then left Oxford to work at the University of Cambridge, where he also studied for ordination in the Church of England at Westcott House, Cambridge.
 In September 1980, he was ordained deacon and began ministry as a curate at St Leonard's Church, Wollaton in the Diocese of Southwell.
 He was ordained priest at Southwell Minster in September 1981.
 In 1983, he was appointed lecturer in Christian doctrine and ethics at Wycliffe Hall, Oxford, and a member of the Oxford University's Faculty of Theology.
 He was additionally chaplain to St Hilda's College, Oxford from 1983 to 1987.
 He was awarded a postgraduate Bachelor of Divinity (BD) degree by Oxford in 1983, for research in historical theology.
 He spent the fall semester of 1990 as the Ezra Squire Tipple Visiting Professor of Historical Theology at the Divinity School of Drew University, Madison, New Jersey.